brittonhayes/claude-conductor/README.md

 # Claudes

-Manage multiple Claude Code sessions from a single terminal interface.
+Manage multiple Claude Code sessions in worktrees from a single terminal interface.

 ## Installation